manosbatsis/restdude/restdude-marionette/README.md

 Run : grunt frontend

 You can then point as many tabs/browsers at 0.0.0.0:9000 as you like.
 Use the form to add items to your todo list, you will see your changes appear on the other tabs in real time.
 Thanks to Socket IO.

+Documentation

+A typical setup will involve adding two files to your project: package.json and the Gruntfile.

+package.json: This file is used by npm to store metadata for projects published as npm modules.
+You will list grunt and the Grunt plugins your project needs as devDependencies in this file.

+Gruntfile: This file is named Gruntfile.js or Gruntfile.coffee and is used to configure or define tasks and load Grunt plugins.
+When this documentation mentions a Gruntfile it is talking about a file, which is either a Gruntfile.js or a Gruntfile.coffee.

+The easiest way to add Grunt and gruntplugins to an existing package.json is with the command npm install <module> --save-dev.
+Not only will this install <module> locally, but it will automatically be added to the devDependencies section, using a tilde version range.

+A Gruntfile is comprised of the following parts:

+>The "wrapper" function
+>Project and task configuration
+>Loading Grunt plugins and tasks
+>Custom tasks

+The "wrapper" function

+Every Gruntfile (and gruntplugin) uses this basic format, and all of your Grunt code must be specified inside this function:

+module.exports = function(grunt) {
+  // Do grunt-related things in here
+};